Children of Bodom: Breakthrough with Are You Dead Yet? (2004–2007)

-After finishing the world tour with Latvala – who then assumed a permanent position in the band's line-up – Children of Bodom proceeded to record and release the EP Trashed, Lost & Strungout and the single "In Your Face", which contained songs from their upcoming album and a parody cover of "Oops!...
+After finishing the world tour with Latvala – who assumed a permanent position in the band's line-up – Children of Bodom recorded and released the EP Trashed, Lost & Strungout and the single "In Your Face", which contained songs from their upcoming album and a parody cover of "Oops!...
 I Did It Again" by Britney Spears.
-In late 2005, the album Are You Dead Yet? was released, featuring a style different from what had been presented by the band on its previous works.
+In late 2005, the album Are You Dead Yet? was released, featuring a different style from the band's previous works.
 Simpler and heavier guitar riffs were incorporated into Children of Bodom's sound, as well as elements from industrial music.
-Reactions from fans to the release were varied; however, the album remains the band's most commercially successful.
+Reactions from fans to the release were varied.
+The album remains the band's most commercially successful.
 It was awarded gold status in Finland and reached first place on the Finnish charts, 16th in Germany, 16 in Sweden and 17 in Japan.
-The next release of the band was a DVD-single for the song "In Your Face", which included the music video, backstage footage from the band and a live recording of the song "Sixpounder" at Wacken Open Air festival in 2004.
+The band's next release was a DVD single for the song "In Your Face", which included the music video, backstage footage from the band, and a live recording of the song "Sixpounder" at Wacken Open Air festival in 2004.
 In June, Children of Bodom was in front of 120,000 spectators, one of their biggest concerts, on the last concert of the Böhse Onkelz.
 The DVD of the concert, called Vaya Con Tioz, includes Children of Bodom's performance of "Everytime I Die".

+The band performed at Wacken Open Air in August of 2006.
 Children of Bodom's live DVD Chaos Ridden Years - Stockholm Knockout Live was released on 5 December 2006.
 It contains a recording of a live concert performed on 5 February 2006 in Stockholm, Sweden, with over 90 minutes of live footage.
 "Chaos Ridden Years" refers to a documentary featuring interviews with band members about the history of the band and footage of the band on tour.
-It also contains every music video Children of Bodom has made, except for "Needled 24/7".
-Guitarist Alexi Laiho was voted world's best guitarist of 2006 by Metal Hammer magazine.
+It contains every music video Children of Bodom had made, except for "Needled 24/7".
+Metal Hammer magazine voted Laiho the world's best guitarist of 2006.

 In June 2006, the band embarked on one of their biggest tours: The Unholy Alliance tour, playing alongside Slayer, Lamb of God, Mastodon, In Flames and Thine Eyes Bleed.
 The bands toured the US through June and July, and Europe through October and November.

-On 31 January 2007, Laiho slid down the lane at a bowling alley after accidentally stepping over the foul line.
-He slammed hard into the wall, breaking his left shoulder.
+On 31 January 2007, Laiho slid down the lane at a bowling alley after stepping over the foul line.
+He slammed into the wall and broke his left shoulder.
 This rendered him unable to play guitar for six weeks.
-Due to this incident, Children of Bodom was forced to cancel their first 2007 tours, and a festival that they were slated to headline.
+Due to this incident, Children of Bodom cancelled their first 2007 tours, and a festival that they were slated to headline.

-On 31 March 2007, the band's website released information on Laiho's condition stating that while Laiho's injury will never fully heal, it no longer affects his ability to play the guitar.
-The same notice also stated that the band had already written some songs for a new album and would start recording sometime later in 2007.
+On 31 March 2007, the band's website released information on Laiho's condition stating that while Laiho's injury would never fully heal, it no longer affected his ability to play the guitar.
+The same notice stated that the band had already written some songs for a new album and would start recording sometime later in 2007.